-- Phones/ECDs off and place them in their locker upon entering the building. - Students may take their Cell Phones/ECDs out of their locker when leaving for the day and turn them on once they exit the building.
+- Students are required to turn their Cell Phones/ECDs off and place them in their locker upon entering the building. - Students may take their Cell Phones/ECDs out of their locker when leaving for the day and turn them on once they exit the building.